wredan/Twitch-Chat-Analyzer/README.md

 To set up Kibana, see its guide in the [Kibana folder](https://github.com/Warcreed/Tap-Project/tree/master/Kibana "Kibana").

 ### Volumes
 Docker volume is used to keep data when container is deleted or pruned.
-If you do not want to use is, just delete it from `docker-compose.yml`.
+If you do not want to use it, just delete it from `docker-compose.yml`.
 If you are running long solution, delete -v parameter in the `bin/elasticsearch-start.sh` file.
 Then you can run `bin/drop-elasticsearch-volume.sh` to delete the volume permanently.

 ## Developed by
 [Danilo Santitto](https://github.com/Warcreed "Warcreed")